Crossing your fingers without assurance is not a good strategy

 Greenwashing allegations can destroy your reputation

-In an environment of heightened ESG scrutiny, unverified sustainability claims are increasingly met with scepticism or suspicion.
-Investors, NGOs, journalists and regulators actively challenge exaggerated or unsupported environmental and social statements.
+Under heightened ESG scrutiny, unverified sustainability claims are met with scepticism.
+Investors, NGOs, journalists and regulators actively challenge exaggerated or unsupported statements.

-Without independent assurance, a single challenge to sustainability data can escalate into greenwashing allegations, attracting media attention, customer backlash and regulatory scrutiny.
+Without independent assurance, a single challenge can escalate into greenwashing allegations, attracting media attention, customer backlash and regulatory scrutiny.

-The reputational damage associated with greenwashing far outweighs any short-term savings from avoiding assurance.
+The reputational damage far outweighs any short-term savings from avoiding assurance.
 Once trust is lost, it is difficult to restore.

 In many sectors, customers, supply chain partners and tender processes require verified sustainability credentials.
-Operating without independent assurance places organisations at a competitive disadvantage.
+Operating without independent assurance creates a competitive disadvantage.

 Competitors with assured disclosures are not just meeting expectations.
 They are strengthening their commercial position.